MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 ## Step 3: Develop

-You can build and run your application in two ways:
+There are three workflows that you can use to run your application:

+* Option A: Use the [Chrome App Developer Tool](https://github.com/MobileChromeApps/chrome-app-developer-tool/)
-* Option A: From the command line, using the `cca` tool, or
+* Option B: From the command line, using the `cca` tool, or
-* Option B: By using an IDE, like Eclipse or Xcode.
+* Option C: By using an IDE, like Eclipse or Xcode.
 The use of an IDE is entirely optional (but often useful) to assist with launching, configuring, and debugging your hybrid mobile application.

+### Option A: Use the Chrome App Developer Tool

+For details, refer to the Chrome App Developer Tool [README.md](https://github.com/MobileChromeApps/chrome-app-developer-tool/)

-### Option A: Develop and build using the command line
+### Option B: Develop and build using the command line

-From the root of your `cca`-generated project folder:
+From the root of your `cca`-generated project directory:

 #### Android
 * To run your app on the Android Emulator: `cca emulate android`